cbg-ethz/scdna-pipe/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## About
-Reproducible Python data analysis pipeline.
-Performs single-cell copy number variation calling by learning the underlying tumour evolution history by state-of-the art phylogenetic tree reconstruction method: SCICoNE.The pipeline is built using Python, Conda environment management system and the Snakemake workflow management system.
-The pipeline starts from the raw sequencing files and a settings file for parameter configurations.
-After running the data analysis, pipeline produces report and figures to inform the treatment decision of the cancer patient.
+Reproducible Python pipeline for genomic data analysis.
+Performs single-cell copy number variation calling by learning the underlying tumour evolution history by state-of-the-art phylogenetic tree reconstruction method: SCICoNE.
+The pipeline is built using Python, Conda environment management system and the Snakemake workflow management system.
+The pipeline starts from the raw sequencing files and a settings file for the parameter configurations.
+After the analysis, it produces a report and multiple figures to inform the treatment decision of the cancer patient.

 ## Installing